MrB1sw4s/tracexec/processbrief.md

 It tells you:

--Who modified the registry (Image, User)
+ - Who modified the registry (Image, User)

--What was modified (TargetObject)
+ - What was modified (TargetObject)

--What was written (Details)
+ - What was written (Details)

 Why Is This Dangerous?

--Persistence is one of the most important stages of an attack chain.
+ - Persistence is one of the most important stages of an attack chain.
--The attacker wants the malware to stay active even after reboot or logout.
+ - The attacker wants the malware to stay active even after reboot or logout.

  Registry autorun is popular because:

--It’s silent (no popups, no UAC)
+ - It’s silent (no popups, no UAC)

--Works at both user-level (HKCU) and system-level (HKLM)
+ - Works at both user-level (HKCU) and system-level (HKLM)

--Can point to any file path (e.g., %AppData%, %Temp%, .bat, .exe, .vbs)
+ - Can point to any file path (e.g., %AppData%, %Temp%, .bat, .exe, .vbs)

--Doesn’t require admin if using HKCU
+ - Doesn’t require admin if using HKCU

 ### Sample Log: